Axual/terraform-provider-axual/docs/resources/topic.md

 ### Optional

-- `description` (String) A text describing the purpose of the stream.
+- `description` (String) A text describing the purpose of the topic.
 - `key_schema` (String) The key type and reference to the schema (if applicable).
 Read more: https://docs.axual.io/axual/2023.2/self-service/stream-management.html#key-schema
 - `value_schema` (String) The value type and reference to the schema (if applicable).
 Read more: https://docs.axual.io/axual/2023.2/self-service/stream-management.html#value-schema